patholden/lv2/ags_daemon/ReadMe.txt

 =                                                              =
 ================================================================
 BUILD Environment changes:
 Go to your home directory.
-Create $(HOME)/newbuildroot directory, cd to it, download buildroot from https://buildroot.org/downloads/ and get last tar.gz from November, 2015.  gunzip & extract file (in your buildroot directory).
-Rename (mv) this directory $(HOME)/buildroot.
-Go back to home directory.
 follow GIT instructions for https://github.com/AlignedVision/lv2.
 When you pull the master branch, you'll end up with the following directories:
 $(HOME)/ags_daemon